 Lent is the period of 40 days before Good Friday when Christians around the world fast and prepare themselves for the Resurrection of Jesus on Easter!

-If you're like me, you didn't grow up in a church or denomination that gave much focus to what is called the Liturgical Calendar › This calendar is a list of seasons, feasts, and holy days that has been used by various Christian denominations and traditions for centuries.
+If you're like me, you didn't grow up in a church or denomination that observed the Liturgical Calendar.
+This calendar is a list of seasons, feasts, and holy days that have been commemorated by various Christian denominations and traditions for centuries.
 It acts as a guide through the year, prompting believers to regularly reflect on important historical events and people, providing opportunities to be formed by the lessons they can teach us.

-Lent is a significant time or "season" on the Liturgical Calendar.
-It officially begins with Ash Wednesday, leads to Holy Week › and ends with Easter.
+Lent begins with Ash Wednesday, leads to Holy Week, and ends with Good Friday, lasting 40 days in total.
 This is a time spent preparing for Christ's death, burial, and resurrection.
 If you have never been in a community that follows this calendar, you're in for a treat!

-Here's a list of significant days of the Lenten season, what makes them significant, and suggestions for how you can help your members observe each day, even if none of you have ever done this before!
+I've put together a list of the significant days of the Lenten season below, why they're important, and suggestions for how you and your church can celebrate Lent, even if you've never done this before!

 The first official day of Lent for most Christian traditions.
-The word "ash" in the name comes from the practice of burning the palm fronds of last year's Palm Sunday celebration and using the ashes to paint a cross on everyone's foreheads.
+The word "Ash" in Ash Wednesday comes from burning the palm fronds of last year's Palm Sunday celebration.
+Ash Wednesday is when churches use the ashes to paint a cross on everyone's foreheads.